galdebert/blog/content/posts/hugo-1.md

 # A few tips

 - hugo extracts summaries from your posts, by brutally taking their first N words.
-To limit the extracted summaries, add `<!--more-->` where you post introduction finishes.
+To limit the extracted summaries, add `<!--more-->` where your post introduction finishes.
 - Browser cache can be super annoying, [this](https://superuser.com/questions/173210/how-can-i-clear-a-single-site-from-the-cache-in-firefox) was a life saver (read the 2 best answers).